 - Document to Claim Losses: If claiming losses from capital gains, house property, or other sources in India during the current year, you will require the relevant document stating the loss

-- Form 16: If you have a salary income, you will need Form 16 issued by the employer.
+- Form 16: If you have salary income, you will need a Form 16 issued by your employer.

 - Capital Gain Statements: If you have any capital gains transactions in shares, then you will require a summary or profit/ loss statement of capital gain transactions of shares or securities during a year, if any, for the calculation of capital gains.